 - Increase in the sales of the product is the effect of an advertisement, as it affects the minds of people sharply.

-Here, in this example, increase in sales is the consequence of paid advertisement because it creates an impression in the minds of people.
+Here, in this example, an increase in sales is the consequence of paid advertisement because it creates an impression in the minds of people.
 Now, let’s discuss some other differences between affect and effect.

 Content: Affect Vs Effect